IBM/aspera-cli/docs/README.md

 api.ibmaspera.com 422 Unprocessable Entity
 ```

-Well, remove the offending parameters and try again.
+Remove the offending parameters and try again.

 > [!NOTE]
 > Some properties that are shown in the web UI, such as membership, are not listed directly in the resource, but instead another resource is created to link a user and its group: `group_membership`